 If you would like to request the Presidential Ambassadors for an event, please submit a Presidential Ambassador Request.

 If your request is approved, you will receive an email from the President's office with the name and contact information of the ambassador(s).

 Salt Lake City, Utah

-Warren is a senior history major and a member of the Honors program.
+Warren is a senior history major and a member of the Honors College.
 He loves to play soccer, read, and have meaningful discussions.
 He enjoys being involved on campus as captain of the men’s soccer team and Associated Students of Westminster clubs president.
 Warren also works as a research assistant and consultant in the Westminster Writing Center.
 Off campus, he enjoys taking mid-day naps and traveling as much as possible.

 Marketing and Computer Information Systems

 Kaydee Gilson is a junior majoring in marketing with a minor in applied computing.
 She is the executive creative director for the Associated Students of Westminster (ASW) and has been involved on campus as a Sisters Rise Up mentor, ASW senator, GriffinQuest member, GO Leader, and the design editor of Westminster’s academic journal, The Myriad.
 In her free time, Kaydee loves baking, photography, and golfing.

 Elhom is a senior majoring in political science with a global studies focus and minoring in history.
 She is also a member of the Honors College.
 Elhom studies migration and forced displacement and hopes to attend graduate school after completing her undergraduate degree at Westminster.
 Elhom is the coordinator of the East High School College Mentoring program and in her spare time, enjoys reading and baking.